kvasdopil/play3d/README.md

   - **Click a model** - Select it and show transform gizmo
   - **Move/Rotate/Scale** - Use the toolbar on the top-left to change modes
   - **Drag to move** - Bottom snaps to ground or to other objects' top faces when within 15cm
+  - **Stack carry while moving** - Any objects resting on the moved object's top face come along for the ride
   - **Snap highlight** - Transparent orange bottom face shows while snapping is active
+  - **Cancel move** - Press `Escape` to revert the move for the selected object and all carried objects
   - **Close modal** - Model stays in the scene
   - **Generate new model** - Adds to the scene (no replacement)
   - **Delete selected** - Red trash icon (top-right) or `Delete` key removes the currently selected object